Do you suffer from back pain while cycling? You are not alone!

 Position on the bike

-Cycling is an activity that primarily uses your leg muscles including your quadriceps and calves, which creates an imbalance between your upper and lower body.
-Unfortunately, this imbalance can lead to tension in your lower back, as your back muscles have to compensate for the imbalance.
-Too low a cadence or pedaling technique.
+Cycling is an activity that primarily uses your leg muscles, including your quadriceps and calves, creating an imbalance between your upper and lower body.
+Unfortunately, this imbalance can lead to strain on your lower back , as your back muscles have to compensate for the imbalance.

-Additionally, one study showed that the lower back muscles become exhausted and have a harder time maintaining the spine's position after holding it in a static bent position for a long time.
+The lower back muscles become exhausted and have more difficulty maintaining the spine position after holding it in a static bent position for a long time.

 Road and cycling conditions